 Students whose first language is not English may encounter special challenges as they strive to function efficiently in the unfamiliar culture of an American university setting.
-The Office of General Education offers the following ESL resources to students from all schools and departments of SMU.
+The Office of the University Curriculum/GEC offers the following ESL resources to students from all schools and departments of SMU.
 Students may apply on the ESL website.
 Students enrolling in 2000-level Intensive English Program courses should download an application package via the IEP link on the website.
-Note: The required text for the ESL 6001, 6002 two-term sequence is Communicate: Strategies for International Teaching Assistants.
 More information about the ESL Program is available on the website or from the director, John E. Wheeler (jwheeler@smu.edu).